Skip to main content

 1. Return to the left menu, enter the "Training Tasks" area, and click "New Task."

-2. In the task configuration dialog, you only need to mount two key items: (1) the "Dataset Published Version" you created in Step 1; (2) the algorithm configuration and core input features you want to use.
+2. In the task configuration dialog, you only need to mount two key items: (1) the "Dataset Published Version" you created in Step 1; (2) the algorithm (from the algorithm configuration list for the current scenario) and its hyperparameter form.

 3. Build a Consumable Capability (Capability Publishing)